Food Truck Buying Guide

 As the costs associated with operating a brick-and-mortar restaurant continue to increase, budding chefs are looking for a less expensive way to showcase their skills.
-Rising food costs attributable to COVID-related supply disruptions and rising labor costs related to a shortage of workers are leaving many operators struggling to pay their rent.
+Rising food and labor costs leave many operators struggling to keep up.

 Those issues, and others, have helped spawn a growing trend: the restaurant food truck.
 Operating a food truck allows new operators to get into the foodservice business at a fraction of the cost of opening a fixed location and allows existing operators to expand their businesses without the massive investment needed to lease and outfit a second location.
 A food truck can also be the foundation of a “ghost kitchen” brand.